 Can enforcement agents force entry?

-An enforcement agent can force entry to inspect or remove goods that are subject to a controlled goods agreement.
+An enforcement agent can gain peaceful entry on an initial visit to take payment or complete a controlled goods agreement.
+If payment is not completed, or a controlled goods agreement is not completed, they can force entry to inspect or remove goods that are subject to a controlled goods agreement.

 How will goods be sold?